-pixelesque a year ago
+pixelesque 2 years ago

 I suspect the reason the author is seeing very shallow trees for Nvidia might be because the lower levels are done fully behind the scenes: